Calvin-LL/zmk-layer-listener/README.md

 Each listener is defined as a child node.

 - `layers` (required): A list of layers to which this listener should apply.
 - `bindings` (required): The first behavior is triggered on layer entry, and the second on layer exit.
 Use `&none` for the other if you need only one.
+Second binding (layer leave) can be omitted if not needed.

 ## References